Curren Price

-Curren De Mille Price Jr. (born December 16, 1950, in Los Angeles, California) is an American politician of the Democratic Party, currently serving as a Los Angeles city council member for District 9.
+Curren De Mille Price Jr. (born December 16, 1950) is an American politician of the Democratic Party, currently serving as a Los Angeles city council member for District 9.
 Price was a California State Senator, representing the state's 26th Senate District which he won in the May 19, 2009 special election to fill the seat vacated by Mark Ridley-Thomas.
 He previously served as a member of the California State Assembly, representing the state's 51st Assembly District.
 He was first elected to that position in 2006, and was re-elected in 2008.
 Price resigned as state senator on July 1, 2013, to be sworn in as Los Angeles city councilman.

 Price's tenure as District 9 Councilman has been marked by accusations of pay to play and FBI investigations.
 On June 13, 2023, Price was charged with ten criminal counts relating to corruption; including five counts of embezzlement of government funds, three counts of perjury, and two counts of conflict of interest.